ewingjm/development-hub/README.md

 - Contribute
 - Create branch

 A build definition capable of extracting solutions is required.
 Refer to the [samples](./samples) folder for a possible build configuration.
-The _build.cake_ file will probably require tweaking to the `outputPath` variable based on your existing folder structure.
+The _build.cake_ file will probably require tweaking to at least the `outputPath` variable based on your existing folder structure.
+If you use the sample files as is, it assumes that your folder structure is similar to that of this repository i.e. you have a _solutions_ folder at the root, folders within this that match your solutions unique names, a _solution.json_ within each of these that provides the development environment URL, and an _Extract_ folder alongside it which contains the unpacked solution zip file fragments.

 You will need [Cake](https://cakebuild.net/) installed in your repository to use the sample build files.
 You can do this easily within VS Code by installing the Cake extension and running the _Cake: Install to workspace_ task.
 If no _build.ps1_ bootstrapper file has been created in the root of the repository, you can create this using the _Cake: Install a bootstrapper_ task.
 The sample _build.cake_ file can then be used.